Margarita555/Margarita555/README.md

 # I'm a Front-End Developer

-- I like ice-cream :ice-cream
+- I like ice-cream 🍨
-- I like riding a bike :bike
+- I like riding a bike 🚴‍♀️
-  and I like coding of course :laptop!
+  and I like coding of course 💻!

 ### My values: